 You can check the state of your battery life by navigating to Settings > Battery > Battery Health on iOS or the Settings app > Battery > Battery Usage on Android.
 Similarly, in this section you will find out which apps use the most of your battery power.

 If the battery-intensive apps are legitimate and you have installed them yourself, you should not worry.
 Yet, if you notice a suspicious app draining your battery, there’s a high chance that it’s malware.

 You should immediately remove the app in the settings section of your phone.
 Follow this guide to uninstall an app from Android or this one to uninstall an app from iPhone.

 2. Unexpected ads, redirects, or pop-ups

-Malware generally exists to make money for its maker.
-Sometimes, this means inundating you with ads.
+Intrusive ads are a result of adware, which is not strictly classified as malware, and instead rests under the name of Potentially Unwanted Application/Program (PUA/PUP).
 If sites or apps that are normally ad-free or ad-light suddenly become filled with ads, pop-ups, and redirects to sketchy sites, here are some possibilities:

 - The service has changed ownership or been compromised.

 - Your network is injecting ads into insecure (HTTP) connections.